 As dark chocolate and raw cocoa powder have the highest amounts of gut-healthy flavonols, so look for varieties with:

-2. Low sugar or sugar-free – containing natural sources like honey, jaggery, agave and no artificial sweeteners
+- Low sugar or sugar-free – natural sources like honey, jaggery, agave and no artificial sweeteners

 Tips to get the most out of dark chocolates :

-1. Organic dark chocolate -the higher cacao content is present, the better it proves for your health, optimally 85% or higher)
+- Organic dark chocolate -the higher cacao content is present, the better it proves for your health, optimally 85 percent or higher)

-Cocoa butter contains high amounts of fat, whereas the non-fat cocoa solids contain mostly vitamins, minerals, fibre, and polyphenols.
-Chocolate is a combination of cocoa liquor, cocoa butter and sugar.
+- Cocoa butter contains high amounts of fat, whereas the non-fat cocoa solids contain mostly vitamins, minerals, fiber, and polyphenols.
+Chocolate is a combination of cocoa liquor, cocoa butter, and sugar.

 Chocolate is truly one of mother nature’s greatest gifts to us, so, now you can feel even more delighted to enjoy it knowing that it is a wonderful addition to a healthy diet.